haskus/packages/doc/manual/src/stdlib/binary.typ

     - Very low-level (e.g. `#define` are not transformed into ADTs with Enum instances)

-Instead ``haskus-binary`` lets you write bindings in pure Haskell code and provides many useful things to make this process easy.
+Instead ``haskus-base`` lets you write bindings in pure Haskell code and provides many useful things to make this process easy.

 === Word, Int